ankitanandk/Weather_Prediction/README.md

   High desire to move a location with similar weather to where they are moving from

 What locations on the mainland of the United States have similar weather to where this individual is from?

+You can use FarmLandMetrics.YML to install all required packages for this project

+and can obtain the Data from NOAA - https://www.ncei.noaa.gov/cdo-web/datasets

+The Final Analysis and Prediction are added in the directory Final Version.